ShapeReality/cuboid-docs/README.md

-# shapereality-docs
+# cuboid-docs
-Documentation for ShapeReality
+Documentation for Cuboid, an experimental XR design application by ShapeReality

 The documentation is currently hosted on https://readthedocs.io